 We can provide a limited copying service to researchers for the purposes of non-commercial research and private study.
 All orders are processed by members of staff for security and preservation reasons.
 We have a responsibility to ensure that our collections are safely preserved for the benefit of future generations, and copies will only be supplied if they can be made without risk of damage to the original.
 We do not photocopy photographs (although we can provide scanned copies), fragile items, rolled documents, bound volumes or documents containing private or sensitive information.
 For certain deposited collections the permission of the owner may also be required.

-Orders for copies must be placed using the Copyright Declaration Form (pdf), which should be signed, clearly stating what items you would like copied.
+Orders for copies must be placed using the Copies for Research Purposes Form (at the bottom of this page), which should be signed, clearly stating what items you would like copied.